-The status of a protected witness may be granted by the court ex officio, or at the request of the public prosecutor or the witness himself.
+A court may, ex officio, grant protected status to a witness, or at the request of the public prosecutor, the defendant, the defence counsel, or the witness himself.

 The request referred to in paragraph 1 of this Article contains: the witness's personal data, data on the criminal offence in connection with which the witness is being examined, facts and evidence indicating that in the case of giving testimony there exists a danger to the life, body, health or property of substantial size of the witness or persons close to him, and a description of the circumstances to which the provision of evidence relates.